We’re Experiencing the Deadliest Bird Flu Outbreak in History. Here’s What All Bird Hunters Need to Know

-According to the CDC reports, of the 593 detections recorded there were infections in 155 light geese (snows, blues, or Ross’), 126 mallards, and 27 Canadas.
+According to the CDC reports, there were infections in 229 snow geese, 657 mallards, and 380 Canadas.
 These are all species with relatively hardy populations.
-But there were also waterfowl killed by bird flu from more sensitive species, like wigeon (63 recorded) and pintails (four recorded).
+But there were also waterfowl killed by bird flu from more sensitive species, like wigeon (171 recorded) and pintails (43 recorded).
 Even so, if mortality rates are low, it’s unlikely that biologists or hunters will notice population-level changes in waterfowl species.

 Species that congregate in large, dense flocks are likely most susceptible.
 Shorebirds, gulls, and raptors have also been found with the virus.